Skip to content

 Why create a group for your project

-• Benefit from a mailing list usable by all members.
+• Benefit from a mailing list usable by all members

-• Share documents with this group via Owncloud.
+• Share documents with this group via Owncloud

 Once logged in to my.limos.fr, go to the annuaire tab and the groupes sub-tab, then create a new group by clicking the green (+) button.

-• Enter the group name.
+• Indicate the group name

-• Set yourself as the owner (the moderator is optional).
+• Set yourself as the owner (the moderator is optional)

-• Check the box corresponding to the mailing list.
+• Check the box corresponding to the mailing list

 Once done, a request is automatically sent to the IT service for validation.